DATAMATH CALCULATOR MUSEUM

 |Program steps:||Courtesy of:||Joerg Woerner|

-Shortly after the invention of the synthesizer technology to reproduce human speech with tuned voices stored in ROM's (integrated circuits) this novel product was introduced.
-If you compare this educational toy with the Spelling B you get the differences: The Spelling B created a random number and the child looked up in an additional booklet the numbered pictures.
+Shortly after the invention of the synthesizer technology to reproduce human speech with tuned voices stored in ROMs (Read-only Memories - Integrated Circuits) this novel product named Speak & Spell was introduced.
+If you compare this educational toy with the Spelling B you understand the differences: The Spelling B created a random number and the child looked up in an additional booklet the numbered pictures.
 The idea was to spell the name of that picture correct.
 The Speak & Spell used a different approach: The spoken word was generated by the built in loudspeaker and you had to type it correct.

 An alphanumeric display was used as feedback during typing words.